KC-7/python-quiz/README.md

 - Provide an option to display the leaderboard.
 - Improve UI by adding colours and ascii art.
 - Improve UX by adding custom print statements.
-- Create clear, easy to understand and mantain Python code by utilising and learning new skills.
+- Create clear, easy to understand and maintain Python code by utilising and learning new skills.

  [Go Back Up to Table of Contents: 📗](#table-of-contents-)
 ________________